mattermost/docs/source/process/community-guidelines.rst

 Elevating the community
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- CM post questions and/or answers in Community room that s/he thinks are well-written
+- CM post questions and/or answers in Contributors room that s/he thinks are well-written
-- If a core team member agrees/confirms that the question or answer is good, then CM posts in Key Contributors room asking core team members and key contributors to go “Like” the answer
+- If a core team member agrees/confirms that the question or answer is good, then CM posts in Contributors room asking core team members and key contributors to go “Like” the answer